savieee/Soft-robotics-controllers/README.md

 * The device is ready for testing
 * The maximum pressure is 30 kPa.
 A pneumatic pump can be used to provide positive pressure supply.

-## Important Physical Considerations for soft bistable valve:
+## Important Physical Considerations for soft bistable valve
 1. Propogation delay: The propagation delay is dependent on the membrane thickness, opening angle of the membrane, material properties of the membrane, as well as the chamber volume and length of tubes between valves.
 2. In a fluidic circuit where number of soft bistable valves are connected to each other, as number of soft bistable valve increases, the propogation delay also increases.